-Another test available on the OraQuick® platform is the OraQuick® HCV rapid antibody test.
-Like the OraQuick® HIV test, this product is a qualitative test that can detect antibodies to the Hepatitis C virus, or HCV, in a variety of sample types.
-The OraQuick® HCV test operates in substantially the same manner as the OraQuick® HIV test.
+Another test available on the $OraQuick^{@}$ platform is the $OraQuick^{@}$ HCV rapid antibody test.
+Like the $OraQuick^{@}$ HIV test, this product is a qualitative test that can detect antibodies to the hepatitis C virus, or HCV, in a variety of sample types.
+The $OraQuick^{@}$ HCV test operates in substantially the same manner as the $OraQuick^{@}$ HIV test.

-We have received FDA approval for use of the test in detecting HCV antibodies in venous whole blood and finger-stick whole blood specimens, making it the first rapid HCV test approved by the FDA for use in the United States.
+We have received FDA approval for use of the test in detecting HCV antibodies in venous whole blood and finger-stick whole blood specimens, making it the first rapid and only HCV test approved by the FDA for use in the United States.
 We have also received a CLIA waiver for use of this product in the same specimen types.
-Our clinical program for approval of an oral fluid claim for this product is on hold pending further discussions with the FDA.
 The OraQuick® HCV test has received a CE mark for use with oral fluid, venous whole blood, finger-stick whole blood, plasma and serum and is sold in Europe and other foreign countries.

-OraSure QuickFluTM Rapid Flu A&B Test
+OraSure QuickFlu® Rapid Flu A&B Test

-The OraSure QuickFluTM rapid flu A&B test is an FDA 510(k) cleared rapid qualitative test for the detection of influenza (flu) Types A and B, including H1N1 viral infections.
+The OraSure QuickFlu® rapid flu A&B test is an FDA 510(k) cleared rapid qualitative test for the detection of influenza (flu) Types A and B, including H1N1 viral infections.
 The test utilizes specimen collected with a nasal swab, nasopharyngeal swab or nasal aspirate/wash.
 A reagent is first inserted into a test cartridge, the specimen is added and the test is allowed to flow.
 Results are available in as little as ten minutes.
 This product is manufactured for us under an agreement with Princeton BioMeditech Corporation and is currently sold in certain U.S. markets.